How to Get Through TSA Security Check Point with Your Pet

 Even for Cats that you intend to carry through, have a harness/leash on them.
 If you are picked for screening, often TSA Agents may not easily let you place your pet back in the carrier before your pat-down.

 Working Canines are regularly at Security Check Points.
-Keep a leash handy even if you intend to carry your pet through x-ray.
+Keep a leash handy even if you intend to carry your pet through an x-ray.
 Often, the presence of a working dog can scare or spook your pet.

 I’ve been traveling full time for 3 years and sometimes with my Pets: Chihiro and Sophie.
 Here are my Tips for flying and travel with your Pet from my years of international travel with and without my pets.